tobyking3/viking-wars/lectures/lecture11/PITCHME.md

 #### Code

 - Remember and, importantly, **use** good practices
+- Naming conventions
 - Only valuable comments
 - Short and simple classes / functions
-- Make sure it works (test using GitHub pages and a different machine) -- we won't fix it for you
+- Make sure it works (test using GitHub pages and Uni PC) -- we won't fix it for you
 - Structure your code **and** your assets

 ---